Skip to contents

 #> → heatmap built with `geom_tile()`

-By default, ggheatmap() adds a heatmap layer.
-If the matrix has more than 20,000 cells (nrow * ncol > 20000), geom_raster() will be used to render the heatmap body for performance efficiency.
-For smaller matrices, geom_tile() is used.
+By default, ggheatmap()/heatmap_layout() adds a heatmap layer.
+If the matrix has more than 20,000 cells (nrow * ncol > 20000), it uses geom_raster() for performance efficiency; for smaller matrices, geom_tile() is used.
+You can explicitly choose the layer by providing a single string ("raster" or "tile") in the filling argument.

 ggheatmap(small_mat, filling = FALSE) +